futoin/specs/draft/ftn13_secure_vault.md

 used implementation-defined way to recover from errors like timeouts without unused key artifacts hanging in SV.

+## 2.8.
+Additional encryption & decryption parameters

+Initialization Vector (IV) is required for most cases of data encryption.
+There is known flexibility with padding strategy.
+Authentication tag passing is required for authenticated data decryption.

+As it's very easy to mess up and this spec also definitely has some flaws, the spec tries to minimize user's decision making on encryption.

+General strategy:

+1. Control generation of IV in cluster environment - random data.
+    - If needed, IV may be HKDF-derived from public parameter in cipher mode variations.
+    - It should be possible to pass custom IV though.
+2. Control re-use of IV based on:
+    - dummy probability - limit times the same key is used and total bytes encrypted.
+    - save the last used IV per key in single process:
+        - fail on duplicate in CTR-like
+        - fail on minor difference in CBC-like
+    - CTR, CCM, GCM and EAX should be avoided due to drawbacks on IV collision unless properly unique IV are ensured.
+3. Pack all parts in predefined format.
+    - Choose to append non-data values as they should be shorter in most cases.
+        So, inefficient buffer operations in some implementations would need to move less data.
+    - Append IV and then AuthTag
+        - both assumed to be fixed length even for GCM/EAX
+    - Notes:
+        - AES must use fixed 128-bit IV for all modes, except:
+            - 96-bit for GCM
+        - GCM/CCM must use full 128-bit AuthTag
+4. Use common PKCS#5/PKCS#7 padding unless fundamental issues are found.
+5. In general, authentication is achieved through overall FutoIn message MAC.
+    - Authenticating encryption should be used for non-message cases and/or interfaces without `MessageSignature` constraint.

 # 3. Interface

 ## 3.1.
 Common types